 Rnd 9: Ch 1, sc in each st around, join with sl st in first sc, fasten off.

 - Place coaster base on top of cardboard and trace around it.
 Cut the cardboard just inside the line you traced, to make a cardboard circle just slightly smaller than the actual coaster base.
 Wrap cardboard circle in plastic wrap.
 This will be your blocking template

 - Mix small amount of fabric stiffener or liquid starch solution according to guidelines on bottle.
 Wet coaster fabric thoroughly in this solution.
 Insert blocking template into coaster fabric and let dry.

 - When thoroughly dry, remove blocking template and replace with coaster base.
 Fabric should fit tightly so it stays in place.
 If necessary, sew a thread through the stitches on the last round and pull it tight (like a drawstring) until fabric fits snugly.
 Tie in a knot and sew in ends.

-I hope you enjoy the pattern!
-An ad-free, downloadable pdf of this pattern is also available in my Craftsy store for a $1 fee.
+A downloadable pdf of this pattern is also available in my Craftsy store or on Ravelry, for a small fee.
 The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.